Introduction to QCD: Introduction

 whereby the specific single-scale choice $\mu^n = \mu_1\mu_2\cdots\mu_n$ (the geometric mean) can be seen to push the difference between the two sides of the equation one order higher than would be the case for any other combination of scales\footnote{In a fixed-order calculation, the individual scales $\mu_i$, would correspond, e.g., to the $n$ hardest scales appearing in an infrared safe sequential clustering algorithm applied to the given momentum configuration.}.

-The appearance of the number of flavors, $n_f$, in $b_0$ implies that the slope of the running depends on the number of contributing flavors.
-Since full QCD is best approximated by $n_f=3$ below the charm threshold, by $n_f=4$ from there to the $b$ threshold, and by $n_f=5$ above that, it is therefore important to be aware that the running changes slope across quark flavor thresholds.
-Likewise, it would change across the threshold for top or for any colored new-physics particles that might exist, with a magnitude depending on the particles' color and spin quantum numbers.
+The appearance of the number of flavours, $n_f$, in $b_0$ implies that the slope of the running depends on the number of contributing flavours.
+Since full QCD is best approximated by $n_f=3$ below the charm threshold, by $n_f=4$ and $5$ from there to the $b$ and $t$ thresholds, respectively, and then by $n_f=6$ at scales higher than $m_t$, it is therefore important to be aware that the running changes slope across quark flavour thresholds.
+Likewise, it would change across the threshold for any coloured new-physics particles that might exist, with a magnitude depending on the particles' colour and spin quantum numbers.

 The negative overall sign of \eqRef{eq:beta}, combined with the fact that $b_0 > 0$ (for $n_f \le 16$), leads to the famous result\footnote{ Perhaps the highest pinnacle of fame for \eqRef{eq:beta} was reached when the sign of it featured in an episode of the TV series ``Big Bang Theory''.} that the QCD coupling effectively \emph{decreases} with energy, called asymptotic freedom, for the discovery of which the Nobel prize in physics was awarded to D.~Gross, H.~Politzer, and F.~Wilczek in 2004.
 An extract of the prize announcement runs as follows: